Gintstir/My-Wellness-Journey/README.md

 # My-Wellness-Journey
 An app to get and stay motivated on the path to well-being.
+Testing changes.

 # My Wellness Journey